 Our authentic language instruction is designed to allow students to become fluent in a language other than their native tongue.
 We believe that by speaking another language effectively, and by learning how to write and communicate using that language, students will be well-prepared for success in an increasingly global economy.

-Technology is a part of everything we do at OWIS.
-Sophisticated digital tools not only optimise student learning; they also increase the safety.
 At OWIS, students have the opportunity to learn Mandarin as a second language.
 Mandarin is the predominant language spoken in China and also the second language of our host country, Singapore, which is one of the largest and fastest-growing economies in the world.
 Our Mandarin Studies programme includes the following elements:

 For many, the first step in learning a new language is understanding how to speak that language out loud.
 Fortunately, young children are able to acquire oral language skills much faster than adults, which is why we begin our authentic language instruction as part of the early childhood and primary years programmes at OWIS Singapore.
 It's important to note that oral communication skill development at OWIS goes beyond memorising words and phrases.
 The goal is to help students become fluent in the language through dynamic activities, such as storytelling, games, songs and rhymes.
 Students quickly become confident when learning Mandarin and other languages, and they are unafraid to showcase their new language development skills.